yo1995/Daily_GUI_Tools/Tool_LG-Ultrafine-brightness/README.md

 	the working version for Linux users.

 Notice: both tools compiles with `Release x64` settings.
-Other need to be brushed later.
+Other schemes need to be brushed later.

 ## Versions